Sanjay-Ramkumar-0/Data-analysis-/README.md

 a = np.array([1, 2, 3, np.nan, np.nan, 4])
-a.mean(), returns nan,as nan is like a virus everything it touches will become nan no.inf, numpy supports infinite
+a.mean(), returns nan,as nan is like a virus everything it touches will become nan no.inf, numpy supports infinite np.isnan() and np.isinf() also take arrays as inputs, and return boolean arrays as results
 # array using numpy
 A = np.array([
     ['a', 'b', 'c'],